kiwix/kiwix-js-pwa/README.md

 [Releases](https://github.com/kiwix/kiwix-js-pwa/releases/).
 For testing, the Store, Electron and NWJS versions come packaged with a mini archive of the top 100 Wikipedia articles (without images and with only the lede paragraph).

-This app is regularly tested fully on Wikimedia ZIM files, though many other ZIM file types work.
-There is experimental support for most
-Zimit ZIMs from version 1.9.8 onwards, and Type 1 Zimit ZIMs are supported from 2.1.0 onwards.
-Some archives are very large indeed: for most storage types (including microSD cards) that are formatted as exFAT or NTFS, you can store even these very large files in the storage with no problem.
-However, if you plan to store your ZIM file on an SD card formatted as **FAT32**, and you wish to use an archive larger than 4GB, then you will need to split the ZIM: see [file splitting instructions](https://github.com/kiwix/kiwix-js-pwa/tree/main/AppPackages#download-a-zim-archive-all-platforms).
+Some ZIM archives are very large indeed, so the underlyin limits of the File System can be a consideration.
+For most storage types
+(including microSD cards) that are formatted as exFAT or NTFS, you can store even these very large files in the storage with no problem.
+However, if you plan to store your ZIM file on an SD card formatted as **FAT32**, and you wish to use an archive larger than 4GB, then you will need to split the ZIM: see
+[file splitting instructions](https://github.com/kiwix/kiwix-js-pwa/tree/main/AppPackages#download-a-zim-archive-all-platforms).

 A lot of development for this app happens upstream in the [Kiwix JS repository](https://kiwix.github.io/kiwix-js/) to which I ontribute actively.
 Without Kiwix JS, this app would be impossible, and huge thanks goes to the original developers of first the Evopedia app and then Kiwix HTML5, which eventually became Kiwix JS.
-The original source code runs almost "as is" on the UWP platform, which is testament to how well written that app is.
-The port and further development of Kiwix JS Windows for Windows 10/11 (including Mobile) is by Geoffrey
+The port and further development of Kiwix JS PWA and other apps is by Geoffrey
 Kantaris.
 I can be contacted by email: egk10 at cam ac uk.

 ## Reporting bugs

 Please use this repository's [issue tracker](https://github.com/kiwix/kiwix-js-pwa/issues) to report any bugs you have found with the software.
 Open a new issue (after checking that the issue you identified doesn't have an issue already).
 In all cases, please state clearly the version number you are using (see the About page in the app), and which browser or platform you are using.
-Please read the [Kiwix JS bug reporting guidelines](https://github.com/kiwix/kiwix-js/blob/main/REPORT_BUG.md) before opening your issue.
+Please read the
+[Kiwix JS bug reporting guidelines](https://github.com/kiwix/kiwix-js/blob/main/REPORT_BUG.md) before opening your issue.

 ## Contributing code

 If you have coding experience and are interested in contributing to this project, we suggest you start by contributing to the upstream
 [Kiwix JS repository](https://kiwix.github.io/kiwix-js/), as much of the code contributed there is subsequently ported to this repository.
 Please see [CONTRIBUTING.md](https://github.com/kiwix/kiwix-js/blob/main/CONTRIBUTING.md) for details.
-If you wish to contribute to a specific Kiwix JS Windows/Linux feature, then please open an issue on this repository explaining the feature or other code you aim to contribute and how you propose this should be done.
+If you wish to contribute to a specific
+Kiwix JS PWA feature, then please open an issue on this repository explaining the feature or other code you aim to contribute and how you propose this should be done.
 You should be comfortable creating PRs and have good knowledge of JavaScript.
-Follow the same
-[contributing guidelines](https://github.com/kiwix/kiwix-js/blob/main/CONTRIBUTING.md) as for Kiwix JS.
+Follow the same [contributing guidelines](https://github.com/kiwix/kiwix-js/blob/main/CONTRIBUTING.md) as for Kiwix JS.

 We have now transitioned this app to ES6 code, which is transpiled by [rollup.js](https://rollupjs.org/) and [Babel](https://babeljs.io/) to code that is compatible with older browsers.
 Brief instructions:

 * Clone this repo and run `npm install` to get the Node dependencies;
 * To serve the app with [Vite.js](https://vitejs.dev/), which includes Hot Module Replacement, run `npm run serve`;
 * You MUST turn on the option to Bypass the app cache in Configuration under Troubleshooting and development.
 If the app loads in a disordered way, you should still be able to access this setting so long as the app is in ServiceWorker mode (if it isn't turn it on under Content injection mode).
 Refresh the app with Ctrl-R;
 * Vite will watch for changes and will refresh the app when you make any and save them;
 * To preview the bundled version of the app, run `npm run preview`, and Vite will build the app and open a browser window to view the bundled version;
 * To fully build the app, run `npm run build`.
 The built app will be saved to a directory called `dist` in your cloned repo;